- There are various ways in which nature grants gifts and abilities to the life it creates.

 #8: Northern Short-Tailed Shrew — The Cutest Mammal With the Creepiest Hunting Method

 There are nearly 400 different shrew species, and most of them are as harmless as the common mouse they most closely resemble.
-That’s not true of the short-tailed shrew.
+That’s not true of the short-tailed shrew, a deceptively cute, but nonetheless creepy animal.
 Because while these small insectivores are too petite to pose any threat to humans, shrews are one of only three types of mammals — alongside bats, platypuses, and slow lorises — that are capable of producing venom.

 The northern short-tailed shrew can be found throughout North America‘s northeast regions, and the venom their mouths produce allows them to paralyze animals significantly larger than themselves.
 Their high metabolisms require them to eat up to three times their body weight in a single day, and that makes prey like mice, other shrews, and salamanders a necessity.
 Unlike snakes and spiders which employ syringe-like fangs to inject their prey with venom, these shrews have a mouth filled with 32 viciously effective teeth, and they’ll simply sink their teeth into their prey and drool the venom onto them.
 Often shrews will leave their prey paralyzed but alive for weeks at a time.